IBM/watson-online-store/README.md

 * Large amount of Red Logging info appears.

 This is expected.
 The color for logging in IBM Cloud will be red, regardless of the nature of the message.
-The log levels are set to "Debug" to assist the developer in seeing how the code is executing.
+The log levels are set to `Debug` to assist the developer in seeing how the code is executing.
 This can be changed to ``logging.WARN`` or ``logging.ERROR`` in the [python code](https://github.com/IBM/watson-online-store/blob/master/watsononlinestore/watson_online_store.py#L22).